 My day the other day could have ended much worse.
 I was cooking and my 10 yr son burst into the house to tell me he and his friend witnessed a man assaulting his girlfriend and then running off.
 My son’s friend got in a witnesses van to chase them down and call 911.
 I immediately told my son and older boys chase after the van but keep a distance.
 I got my phone out and clicked on my Gizmo app and proceeded to locate where my son was and then I called his GizmoGadget watch.
 As I drove towards him was able to instruct him and listen to what was happening.

 When I pulled up my sons had listened to my instructions are were down the street from the van but keeping an eye on it.
 Now that I think about it I probably should not have had him follow as we did not know if weapons were involved but in the heat of the moment, all I could think was he has his GizmoGadget and his GPS tracker have him keep an eye on the van and bring help.
-I could not bear to think what could occur if the van was not in sight if it drove off and no one could follow.
 I was never more grateful that I tend to be that mom who wants to be able to check in on her kids.

 The Gadgets I Looked Into

 I narrowed it down to 3 options for my 10-year-old.
 I started out with 10 but looked at reviews and price points and also had to decide what my son would respond to best.
 Doing that I narrowed it to our top 3.
 Here are the pros and cons of each

 AngelSense was created to help protect special needs children who are prone to wandering off.
 It is one of the more advanced gadgets in terms of tracking capabilities, provides a safety zone set up feature to 30-second updates, and it has a listen-in functionality that lets parents listen to how their child’s day is going, ensuring that they’re not mistreated, neglected, or lost.

 - Loop-In School: You can provide school officials with a special interface, so they can help keep your special needs child safe too.